augustocadini/spring-mvc-sample/README.md

 # Spring MVC project sample

 This is a little project to show how to use the framework Spring MVC.
 Implements some resources on front-end and back-end.
+Was tested using the Tomcat server.

  # Environment